authindicators/rfc-brand-indicators-for-message-identification/README.md

    An entity or organization that can provide evidence of verification of Indicators asserted by a Domain Owner to Verifying Protocol Clients.
-The MVA may choose to uphold and confirm the meeting of certain Indicator standards (ie. size, trademark, content, etc).
+The MVA may choose to uphold and confirm the meeting of certain Indicator standards (i.e., size, trademark, content, etc).

 3.4.
 BIMI Evidence Document

-   A document published by a Mark Verifying Authority to assert evicence of verification.
+   A document published by a Mark Verifying Authority to assert evidence of verification.
 These are defined in a separate document.

 3.5.
 Verified Mark Certificate (VMC)